in the church of the St. Pierre abbey, Marchilhac-sur-Célé

 le Rocher des Aigles

-Culture, nature, history, adventure, gastronomy, a choice for each and everyone.
-Almost all attractions of the department can be reached in less than an hour from Maison Les Fraysses.
+Culture, nature, history, adventure, gastronomy, a choice for each and every one.
+Almost all attractions of the department can be reached in less than an hour from Les Fraysses B&B.

-First of all, there is the Mediaeval town of Cahors, which is almost an island city, as it is nearly completely surrounded by a meander in the river.
+We recommend that you begin with the Mediaeval town of Cahors, which is almost a city on an island, as it is nearly completely surrounded by a meander in the river.
 The majestic Pont Valentré, and the beautiful Saint Etienne cathedral are Unesco world heritage sites and well worth a visit.
 On Wednesdays and Saturdays you find a lively market in front of the cathedral.
 Take a walk along the "Jardins secrets"; these small thematic village gardens show you the most extraordinary places in Cahors.
 Or make a boattrip on the river and have a different view on the town and learn more on the rivers' fascinating history.

 Saint-Cirq-Lapopie lies high above the river Lot at about 30 km from Cahors.
 It was choosen the most beautifull village of France in 2012.
 Take a walk through the village, and enjoy its special atmosphere.